moneypennydev/TAOverlayView/README.md

       self.overlayView = overlay
     }

+Note that the `subtractedPaths` argument of the `TAOverlayView` init function takes an array of `TABaseSubtractionPath`'s so you can instantiate the overlay with multiple holes (or no holes), if necessary.

+### Adding Holes After Instantiation

+Sometimes you might want to add more holes to the overlay after instantiation.
+In our example, we want to highlight `button2` after the user taps `button1`.
+Hook up an IBAction outlet to the "Touch Up Inside" action of the button.
+In that IBAction, Simply use ``subtractFromView`` on the overlay to add another hole to the existing overlay:

     @IBAction func createNewHole(sender: AnyObject) {
       // Add a circular hole above ``button2``.
       // There will now be two holes in the overlay.